Maaxed/Annotated/README.md

 * Generate packet class :

-Annotated can generate a packet class from a "data" class (a class with fields for the data) You can implement the ``IClientPacket`` interface to define what happens when the packet is received on the client and / or ``IServeurPacket`` for the server.
+Annotated can generate a packet class from a "data" class (a class with fields for the data) You can implement the ``IClientPacket`` interface to define what happens when the packet is received on the client and / or ``IServerPacket`` for the server.
 Then just add the ``@GeneratePacket`` annotation to your class and Annotated will automatically generate a packet class with the correct constructor, the fromBytes and the toByte methods.

 * Generate a network class and register the packets :